 take up

-You can also see that Waimea Road only surpassed 2008 levels in 2017 despite record regional population growth for years (graph by Nelson City Council).
-Yes there are times when traffic really is blocked upon but the trends are the most significant thing and there only in the last 3 years is there more traffic on Waimea road than a decade ago, despite all those extra people here.
-We should note here that as the traffic becomes more two way - i.e. not just into Nelson in the morning and out in the afternoon, but out to Richmond in the morning and back in the afternoon, then traffic count numbers will increase but congestion not necessarily and that may well be happening on Waimea road.
-Rocks Road traffic is still less than a decade ago though.
+Waimea Road traffic only surpassed 2008 levels in 2017, despite record regional population growth (graph by Nelson City Council).
+Although there are times when traffic is congested, this has only really started to occur in the last 3 years, despite population growth over the last decade.
+It should also be noted that as the traffic becomes more two way (i.e. not just into Nelson at peak times, but also those commuting in the opposite direction towards Richmond), traffic count numbers will increase but congestion may not necessarily do so.
+This may be what is happening on Waimea Road.
+Rocks Road traffic is still less than it was a decade ago.

-You can also see that Waimea Road only surpassed 2008 levels in 2017 despite record regional population growth for years (graph by Nelson City Council).
-Yes there are times when traffic really is blocked upon but the trends are the most significant thing and there only in the last 3 years is there more traffic on Waimea road than a decade ago, despite all those extra people here.
-We should note here that as the traffic becomes more two way - i.e. not just into Nelson in the morning and out in the afternoon, but out to Richmond in the morning and back in the afternoon, then traffic count numbers will increase but congestion not necessarily and that may well be happening on Waimea road.
-Rocks Road traffic is still less than a decade ago though.
+Waimea Road traffic only surpassed 2008 levels in 2017, despite record regional population growth (graph by Nelson City Council).
+Although there are times when traffic is congested, this has only really started to occur in the last 3 years, despite population growth over the last decade.
+It should also be noted that as the traffic becomes more two way (i.e. not just into Nelson at peak times, but also those commuting in the opposite direction towards Richmond), traffic count numbers will increase but congestion may not necessarily do so.
+This may be what is happening on Waimea Road.
+Rocks Road traffic is still less than it was a decade ago.

 |